Complete Active Directory Guide: Tutorial for Beginners & Administrators [2026]

 - Directory Services: Stores information about network objects

-- Centralized Management: Manage users, groups, and resources from a central location
+- Centralized Management: Manage user, groups, and resources from a central location

 - Policy Enforcement: Applies security and configuration policies via Group Policy